Socio-Economic Challenges and Opportunities of the Energy Transition

 ENERGY-IN-TRANSITION will push the frontier in energy and environmental economics by addressing and quantifying novel socioeconomic challenges and opportunities that arise as the Energy Transition moves forward.

 Firstly, there is an urgent need to design new Energy Transition policies while re-designing existing ones.
 In particular, the prospect that Green Hydrogen might help reduce our dependency on fossil fuels has accelerated the need to define its regulation.
 Likewise, the recent energy crisis has triggered the debate about the re-design of electricity markets.
-However, there is no academic research guiding these fundamental policy changes.

-Research Focus
+Research Gaps

 Distributional Consequences

-Secondly, it is paramount to assess and address the distributional consequences of Energy Transition policies across regions, workers, and households.
+Secondly, it is paramount to assess and address the distributional consequences of Energy Transition policies (across regions, workers, and households).
 In particular, I will delve into the local socioeconomic impacts of the phase-out of coal plants and the phase-in of renewables.

 While existing research has analyzed the global effects of this structural change, evidence of the local effects is scant.
 Local opposition against renewables, which has become a major obstacle to their deployment, testifies to the relevance of the local effects.